AbraaoMota/wallpaperScans/README.md

 # wallpaperScans
-This directory contains a simple script in Ruby that scans through the front-page of the wallpapers subreddit and downloads all of those in the 1st page.
+This directory contains a simple script in Ruby that scans through the front-page of the wallpapers subreddit on reddit and downloads all of those in the 1st page.
 Places them in a subdirectory called pics, relative to the position of the script.
+Can also work in theory for other subreddits that are mainly for user submitted pictures.

 # Use